jobovy/shearing-sheet/README.md

 ## Usage

 The math behind the shearing sheet is contained in [this notebook](nb/shearing-sheet.ipynb).
+A notebook with example usage can be found [here](nb/shearing-sheet-example.ipynb).

 ### Defining the sheet and coordinates in it